Chapter 4.08

 (20) “EPA” shall mean the U.S. Environmental Protection Agency, or other duly authorized official of said agency.

 (21) “Equivalent residential unit (ERU)” shall mean the unit of measure of daily water consumption for establishing the system investment fee to be paid to the city.
 One ERU is defined by the size of water meter required to meet the daily water consumption of a single-family residence.
-Nonresidential and multifamily residences are assigned one or more ERUs based on the size of the water meter needed to meet daily water consumption requirements.
+Nonresidential customers are assigned one or more ERUs based on the size of the water meter needed to meet daily water consumption requirements.

 (22) “Fats, oils and greases (FOG)” shall mean organic compounds which are generally insoluble in water, although they can be emulsified; FOG may be subdivided into polar (typically of animal or vegetable origin) and nonpolar (typically derived from petroleum) subcategories.